 The Bootstrap menu uses the primary class for styling.
 If you change this class in your theme, the Bootstrap menu should automatically change color as well.
 You can also just use another Bootstrap class in your button code.
 Instead of btn-primary, use btn-info or btn-warning.
-See Labels (page 62) for more Bootstrap button classes.
+See for more Bootstrap button classes.